 I owned a 1958 Impala for 15 years, and NO WHERE on the car, owners manual, or bill of sale did it say Belair.
 It was a completely different car; tail lights, quarter panels, trunk lid, interior, and front fender and side trim.

 Bel Air Impala?

 So, not everyone was convinced.
 But that first year the Impala really was the top of the Bel Air lineup.

 This is part of the original Chevrolet brochure highlighting the new Bel Air Impala cars for 1958.

-And here's the original TV commercial - have a listen at the 33 second mark where they introduce the spectacular new Chevrolet Belair Impala Sport Coupe.
+And here's an original Chevrolet promo film - have a listen at the 2 minute 46 second mark where they introduce the Bel Air luxury series that includes the Impala.

 In 1959 the Impala then became its own series but that first year despite differences like 3 taillights at the rear instead of two, it still technically belonged to the Bel Air Series - it was just more luxurious.